On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

 Once we know that both curves have good reduction at $\id{q}$, we get the congruence

 If both numbers are different, $p$ must divide their difference, which by Hasse's bound is at most $4\norm(\id{q})$, giving the result. \end{proof}

-\begin{lemma} Let $(a,b,c)$ a primitive solution of~(\ref{eq:42p}), where $p$ is large enough so that $\overline{\rho_{\E,p}}$ is absolutely irreducible.
-Let $q$ an odd prime, then there exists a bound $B$ (depending only on $d$) such that if $p > B$ then $q\nmid c$. \end{lemma} \begin{proof} If $q\mid c$ then the curve $\E$ has multiplicative reduction at $q$, but it does not divide the conductor of the residual representation $\overline{\rho_{\E,p}}$.
-In particular, the form $f$ has level divisible by $q$, but the form $g$ does not, i.e. we are in what is called the ``lowering the level case".
+\begin{lemma} Let $(a,b,c)$ a primitive solution of~(\ref{eq:42p}), where $p$ is large enough so that $\bar{\rho}{_{\E,p}}$ is absolutely irreducible and let $q$ an odd prime.
+There exists a bound $B$ (depending only on $d$ and on $q$) such that if $p > B$ then $q\nmid c$. \end{lemma}

+\begin{proof} If $q\mid c$ then the curve $\E$ has multiplicative reduction at $q$, but it does not divide the conductor of the residual representation $\bar{\rho}{_{\E,p}}$.
+In particular, the form $f$ has level divisible by $q$, but the form $g$ does not, i.e.\ we are in what is called the ``lower the level case".
 In particular,

-Note that $\varepsilon$ depends only on $d$ and there are finitely many possibilities for the value $a_q(g)$ (since the form $g$ is a newform in the space $S_2(\tilde{N},\varepsilon)$ which does not depend on $(a,b,c)$), so it is enough to prove that the right-hand side of~(\ref{eq:lowering-the-level}) is non-zero for any newform $g$.
+Note that $\varepsilon$ depends only on $d$ and there are finitely many possibilities for the value $a_q(g)$ (since the form $g$ is a newform in the space $S_2(\Gamma_0(\tilde{N}), \varepsilon)$ which does not depend on $(a,b,c)$), so it is enough to prove that the right-hand side of~(\ref{eq:lowering-the-level}) is non-zero for any newform $g$.
 But by the Ramanujan-Petersson conjecture, $|a_q(g)|^2 \le 4q < (q+1)^2$, so the difference cannot be zero. \end{proof}

-\begin{thm} Let $d$ be a prime number congruent to $3$ modulo $8$ and such that the class number of $\Q(\sqrt{-d})$ is not divisible by $3$.
+\begin{thm} Let $d$ be a prime number congruent to $3$ modulo $8$ and such that the class number of $K=\Q(\sqrt{-d})$ is not divisible by $3$.
 Then there are no non-trivial primitive solutions of the equation

 for $p$ large enough. \end{thm} \begin{proof} The case $d=3$ was proven in \cite{MR2561200}, so we can restrict to values $d >3$.
-Let $(a,b,c)$ be a non-trivial primitive solution and consider the elliptic curve
+Let $(a,b,c)$ be a non-trivial primitive solution and consider the elliptic curve $\E$ as in (\ref{eq:curve-E}).

-as in the introduction.
 The assumption $(a,b,c)$ being non-trivial and primitive implies that $\E$ does not have complex multiplication (by Lemma~\ref{lemma:no-CM}).

 The discriminant of $\E$ equals $512(a^2+b\sqrt{-d})c^p$, which is a perfect $p$-power except at the prime $2$.
-Furthermore, all odd primes dividing the conductor of $\E$ are of multiplicative reduction, so the residual representation $\overline{\rho_{\E,p}}$ is unramified outside $2$.
+Furthermore, all odd primes dividing the conductor of $\E$ are of multiplicative reduction, so the residual representation $\bar{\rho}{_{\E,p}}$ is unramified outside $2$.